NoxOrg/Nox.Lib.V6/README.md

 app.Run();
 ```
-### Define Your Service and Entities
+### Define your Solution and Entities
 ---
-Create a new file to define your service called `SampleCurrency.service.nox.yaml`
+Create a new file to define your solution called `SampleCurrency.service.nox.yaml`
 ```yaml
 #
 # SampleCurrency.service.nox.yaml